simonpcastillo/SpatialOncosystems/README.md

 Maintainer: Simon P. Castillo <simon.castillo@icr.ac.uk>

-Further explorations can be found here (soon)

 ### R scripts
-This folder contains the essential R scrpts used in our work.
+This folder contains the essential R scripts used in our work for detection of spatial clusters and computaitons of Morisita-Horn overlap index.